NilFoundation/plugin/README.md

-# Nil DBMS Storage Engine Development Kit
+# =nil; Database Management System Plugin Development Kit

-This repository contains the interfaces for the Nil DBMS storage engine development.
+This repository contains the interfaces for the =nil; Database Management System plugin development.

-Engines intended to be used in Nil DBMS should be compatible with the interfaces this repository proposes because of the DBMS itself uses such an SDK to use storage engines.
+Plugins intended to be used in =nil; Database Management System should be compatible with the interfaces this repository proposes because of the Database Management System itself uses such a plugin interface.